pedrogasg/jetson-setup/README.md

 + [For use the barrel adapter](https://www.jetsonhacks.com/2019/04/10/jetson-nano-use-more-power/)

-## Image and connection to the wifi
----

-For the image and the WIFI we are going to use the [jetcard](https://github.com/NVIDIA-AI-IOT/jetcard) image and almost the same procedure that the [jetracer software](https://github.com/NVIDIA-AI-IOT/jetracer/blob/master/docs/software_setup.md)

-### Step 1 - Flash micro SD card
+### Step 1 - Flash micro SD card for the latest version

-1. Download the JetCard SD card image [jetcard_v0p0p0.img](https://drive.google.com/open?id=1wXD1CwtxiH5Mz4uSmIZ76fd78zDQltW_) onto a Windows, Linux or Mac *desktop machine*

-    > You can check it against this [md5sum](https://drive.google.com/open?id=1356ZBrYUWaTgbV50UMB1uCfWrNcd6PEF)
+1. Download the image in the [nvida site](https://developer.nvidia.com/embedded/downloads) not use the sdk manager, that is currently not working right

 2. Insert a 32GB+ SD card into the desktop machine

-3. Using [Etcher](https://www.balena.io/etcher/) select ``jetcard_v0p0p0.img`` and flash it onto the SD card
+3. Using [Etcher](https://www.balena.io/etcher/) unzip and select the image downloaded before
-4. Remove the SD card from the desktop machine

-> Please note, the password for the pre-built SD card is ``jetson``

-### Step 2 - Power on and connect over USB
+### Step 2 - Power on and connect

 1. Insert the configured SD card into the Jetson Nano module

 2. Power on by plugging the powersuply to the jetson

-3. Connect your Windows, Linux, or Mac machine to the Jetson Nano via micro USB

-4. On your Windows, Linux, or Mac machine, open a browser and navigate to ``192.168.55.1:8888``
-5. Sign in using the default password ``jetson``
+3. Connect the device to a screan and create an user account

 ### Step 3 - Connect the Jetson to WiFi

-1. Open a terminal in Jupyter Lab by clicking ``File`` -> ``New`` -> ``Terminal``
+1. Open a terminal

 2. In the terminal, type the following command to list available WiFi networks, and find the ``ssid_name`` of your network.